 The Sisyphean task of making charcoal in the Congolese countryside and then carrying it in overstuffed bags on an overloaded bicycle to a city that’s a three-day walk away is the subject of the documentary Makala, from French director Emmanuel Gras (Bovines).
 This Critics’ Week entry follows the production of the coal by protagonist Kabwita Kasongo and then his endlessly long push of his bike, before he finally arrives at his destination, where he can sell his wares for a very meager profit.
 Less a lost chapter from Michael Glawogger’s gold standard in the genre, the cinematic masterpiece Workingman’s Death, than a documentary that’s interesting in a watch-at-home, National-Geographic-Channel sort of way, this lacks the narrative meat on its bones or a consistent cinematic quality or vision to make the jump from the festival- and human-rights circuit to any kind of commercial release in art houses.

-Makala, which is Swahili for “coal,” was filmed in the southern part of the Democratic Republic of the Congo, around Kolwezi, and is reportedly the first documentary to be presented in competition at the Critics’ Week in Cannes.
+Makala, which is Swahili for “coal,” was filmed in the southern part of the Democratic Republic of the Congo, around Kolwezi, and was reportedly the first documentary to be presented in competition at the Critics’ Week in Cannes (it screens in the HKIFF's World Cinema sidebar).
 The choice makes sense, as the entire feature, though a documentary, has a clear — and also literal — journey and thus a clear narrative throughline, with the film edited in a straightforward and chronological manner by Bovines’ Karen Benainous.

 Gras handled camera duties himself and at times, though we never see or hear him, he’s actually very present, like when his camera swings around an impressively large tree and then looks up into its crown before finally settling its gaze on 28-year-old Kasongo, who has arrived with two pickaxes on his shoulders to cut down the wooden monster he needs to make coal.
 A handful of domestic scenes with Kasongo’s wife, Lydie, suggest a tiny little bit about his circumstances — they are very poor, with Lydie cooking rats over a charcoal fire for food — and about his character, with the able-bodied man unable to handle the pain when his careful better half tries to extract a splinter.